 Overview of Intrauterine Device (IUD)

 The IUD is a small T-shaped plastic device placed directly into the uterus.
 Three types of IUDs are now available in the U.S. The ParaGard IUD contains copper and can be left in place for up to 10 years.
-The Mirena IUD contains the hormone progestin and can be left in place for up to 5 years.
-The Skyla IUD contains progesterone and can be left in place 3 years.
+The Mirena IUD contains the hormone progestin and can be left in place for up to 7 years.
+The Kyleena IUD contains progesterone and can be left in place 5 years.
 A health care provider inserts the IUD in the office and there typically is some cramping.
 This method is completely reversible at any time.
 ParaGard is effective immediately after insertion.
-Mirena and Skyla require a back up method for one week.
+Mirena and Kyleena require a back-up method for one week.

 How It Works

 The IUD works primarily by preventing fertilization of the egg.
 IUDs affect the way the sperm or egg move.
 The progestin in the Mirena and Kyleena also thickens the cervical mucus.
 The copper in the ParaGard impairs sperm function.

 - Highly effective

 - The ParaGard IUD contains no hormones (effective for 10 years)